wishabc/nf-index/README.md

 <p>

 - **samples_file**: Samples metadata in tsv format.
-Expected to contain `id` (unique identifier of the sample) and `sample_label` columns.
+File should contain `id` (unique identifier of the sample) and `sample_label` columns.
 Other columns are permitted and ignored.
 Used solely for visualizations.
-- **nmf_params_list**: TSV file with information required to run NMF.
+- **nmf_params_list**: A tsv file with information required to run NMF.
 Should contain all required columns.
 NA values in optional columns are permitted.
-Other columns are permitted and ignored.
+Other, non-specified columns are permitted and ignored.
 See columns description below:
     + (required) `n_components` - number of components for NMF.
     + (required) `prefix`: prefix for all input files. n_components will be added to prefix.
     + (required) `matrix_path`: path to matrix to run NMF on.
 Expected shape: `DHSs x samples`